VINYASA FLOW YOGA: WATER, FIRE, EARTH

 Class difficulty ratings:

 In particular, I will be paying closer attention around sacroiliac, hip, elbow, wrist, knee and shoulder joints as well as any compression in the cervical and lumbar spine.
-If you are looking to run through a large number of poses in a fast moving class with no pauses, this is not for you.
-However if would like to learn how to practice yoga utilising the deeper principles of anatomical alignment, breath and focus, and therefore develop fundamentals that will help you advance your practice further, then this is definitely the class for you.
+If you would like to learn how to practice yoga utilising the deeper principles of anatomical alignment, breath and focus, and therefore develop fundamentals that will help you advance your practice further, then Monday and Friday morning classes will be great for you.

 Each month I will be offering a different theme and the theme of the class will determine the type of seated and standing postures we engage in during the middle part of the class.
 By working on such themed postures for the month, regular practitioners will have the opportunity to establish greater proficiency in new postures.
 Casual practitioners on the other hand will be exposed to a greater variety of yoga postures throughout the year, creating interest and presenting new challenges.
 Each class will also begin with the same warm-up routine, giving students the opportunity to fine-tune key postures and to establish familiarity with the Sun Salutation series prior to the start of the middle segment.
 A practice theme is integrated monthly to provide focus and also diversity over a period of 12 months.
 Please check the monthly blog posts for practice themes explored in the past.

 If you have any questions please, email me or book @ email@example.com or 021833966.
 Bookings will be required ahead of time due to space limitations.
 Special rates are available for students and the unwaged – please enquire.